HEMMINGWAY APPOINTS RETIRED GJS DILLON FOUNDER

 Recently, Jones has served as high master of the Worshipful Company of Clothiers, a livery company established in Worcester in 1594.

-He has now been appointed as director at Hemmingway, a Worcester-based property investment company, and has joined David Sartori in partnership in his garden design and landscaping company based in Worcester and Cheltenham.
+He has now been appointed as director at Hemmingway, a Worcester-based property investment fund, and has joined David Sartori in partnership in his garden design and landscaping company based in Worcester and Cheltenham.

 John Dillon, managing director of GJS Dillon, said: "Philip is one of the nicest and most professional chartered surveyors I know.